-Practitioners should gather information that helps them understand the client's health and wellbeing, including identifying needs, characteristics and findings that can inform differential diagnosis and recommendations for support options.
+Practitioners should gather information that helps them understand the client's health and wellbeing, including individual characteristics and support needs, that can inform differential diagnosis and recommendations for support options.

 What should be the outcomes of a Medical Evaluation?

 Where health and wellbeing needs have been identified, practitioners should inform the client of their options and provide a referral if appropriate.